maglore9900/membot/README.md

 `/load` will show you available chat history files and load them into your session

+`/clear` will clear the chat history in the session.
+If you loaded the chat history from file, the file remains.

 ## Prompts

 Membot only has one prompt and its in `modules/prompts.py` and its `main`, feel free to customize this how you like, but keep chat history and user query the way they are.